-The following state chemical-specific TBC criteria were identified for groundwater, soil, and surface water at the Site.
+The following state chemical-specific TBC criteria were identified for groundwater, soil, or surface water.
 These values are generally risk-based concentrations that are to be used as guidelines for preliminary screening evaluations:

 Under NAC 445A.226 - 22755, Action Levels (ALs) for contaminated sites are derived.
 BCLs are risk-based media concentrations for use in an initial screening evaluation to assist in risk assessment components such as the evaluation of data usability, determination of extent of contamination, identification of COPCs, and identification of preliminary remediation goals.
 The BCL values are derived as specified in NAC 445A.2272 and using equations from USEPA guidance, USEPA toxicity criteria, and USEPA exposure factors.